Free Offer

 • Select a game table to attach to on startup: By checking this option, Holdem Indicator won’t attach itself to any game table automatically.
 You need to manually select one of the game tables when you launch Holdem Indicator.

-6. Player Stats Management
+6. Player Stats Configuration

 "Right Click" on the stats window, you can see some menu entries as above: